capablemonkey/dwolla-stress/README.md

 `npm install -g mocha`

-Put your API credentials into `keys.js` and run tests:
+Put your API credentials into `keys.js` run _all_ tests:

 `mocha`

+Or, run an individual test:

+`mocha test/accountInfo.js`

 ## Method of action